Qala-Dev/course-materials/writing-guidelines.md

 Defining your audience and finding a good balance between assuming not too much and not too little pre-existing knowledge is a delicate exercise, but one that needs to be done anyway.
 It is often a good idea to link to other sources for prior reading to ensure your audience can fill in any gaps in assumed knowledge before diving into your article.

 ### 4.2.
-The Qala target audience
+The Btrust Builders target audience

-The Qala program has a very clear technical focus.
+The Btrust Builders program has a very clear technical focus.
 Most of your writing should reflect that.
 Even though articles catered to a general audience can be helpful (and are important for the Bitcoin ecosystem in general), these will often not be the best choice for two reasons:

 - Writing for a general audience typically requires the subject matter to be significantly summarized and simplified.
 Perhaps paradoxically, it usually takes an expert to make a sound judgment on how that can be done without losing too much nuance or even being plain wrong.
 - Your goal should be to make yourself stand out for potential employers (and their technical recruiters) and show your level of technical understanding.
 This is much easier to do with an article catered toward a technical, educated audience.